Ms in Applied Quantitative Economic Analysis and Policy (MSAQEAP)

 Applied Quantitative Economic Analysis And Policy (MSAQEAP), MS

 This program is designated.
 The job market demand for graduates in STEM programs is continuously growing.
 Dyson is not only committed to giving you the education but also the experience you need to become qualified to meet that demand.
 Learn more about the benefits of STEM at Pace University.

 Beginning in the fall of 2020, the Department of Economics-New York City campus will offer the new Masters of Science in Applied Quantitative Economic Analysis and Policy (MSAQEAP).
-The program will be offered both on-line and in the classroom to make it more easily accessible to full- and part-time, domestic and international students.
+The program will be offered in a flexible online and hybrid learning format, either full- (12 months) or part-time (24 months).
 The mission of the program is to provide advanced training in applied economics with a special emphasis on data analytics and economic policy analysis.
 The program is also STEM-designated to enable international students the opportunity to obtain OPT status and work three years in the US.
 It offers hands-on training in quantitative reasoning tools, problem solving, and policy analysis through a flexible on-line and hybrid delivery.
 Further, it is the only master’s program in the New York Metropolitan region that combines both public economic policy and quantitative analysis in its curriculum.

 The MSAQEAP will prepare you to become an expert in fiscal and monetary policy, enabling you to contribute in a meaningful and rewarding way to policy makers in the environmental, health care, public sector and business management fields.
 You will be prepared to meet the growing demand for analytical jobs in diverse settings, such as government agencies, think tanks, multinational organizations, and financial institutions.